-Frequency Action As needed Clean the source if a drop in sensitivity is seen during analyses.
+Frequency Action As needed Clean the source if you see a drop in sensitivity during analyses.
 Flush the capillaries after running an analysis that required buffered solvents.
-Refer to "Flushing the API Probes" on page 48.
+Refer to "Flushing the API Probes" on page 47.
 Replace the capillary if it becomes clogged.
 Refer to "Maintaining the ESI Probe" on page 56 or "Maintaining the APCI Probe" on page 67.
 Clean the probe if it becomes contaminated.
 Refer to "Maintaining the ESI Probe" on page 56 or "Maintaining the APCI Probe" on page 67.
 Drain the oil from the oil mist filter and purge the oil in the forepump as described in "Draining the Oil Mist Filter and Purging the Pump Oil" on page 48.
 Monthly Clean the probe heater.
-Refer to "Maintaining the Probe Heater" on page 73.
+Refer to "Maintaining the Probe Heater" on page 74.
 Check the oil level and color in the rotary pump and add oil if necessary.
-Refer to "Maintaining the Forepump" on page 93.
+Refer to "Maintaining the Forepump" on page 95.
 Refer to the manual that ships with the rotary pump for instructions on changing the oil.
 3 to 6 months Replace the rotary pump oil after 3000 hours of operation.
 Refer to the manual that ships with the pump.
 6 months Clean the RF/dc prefilter.
-Refer to "Cleaning the RF/dc Prefilter" on page 86.
+Refer to "Cleaning the RF/dc Prefilter" on page 87.
+Perform maintenance of the turbo pump every two years.